Arrival and Departure Airport

 Spare parts for your bike

-Although there are some parts available locally, we recommend you bring the following parts with you to Nepal to avoid problems in case of breakdown or broken parts:
+Although there are some parts available locally, we recommend you bring the following parts with you to Guatemala to avoid problems in case of breakdown or broken parts:

 - rear derailleur hanger (at least 1, preferably 2)

-- chain links or extra chain (if chain is older than 3 months
+- extra chain if your chain is more than 6 months old

 - 4 tubes